Heatblur-Simulations/f-4e-manual/README.md

 [here](https://rust-lang.github.io/mdBook/guide/installation.html).

-Then run the command `mdbook build` from this folder; the website can be found in the folder `book`.
+Then run the command `mdbook build` from this folder; the website can be found in the folder `book/html`.
 Use `mdbook serve` to make the contents available in your browser at [localhost:3000](http://localhost:3000/), it automatically updates whenever the contents change.

+To build the PDF locally, use `cargo install mdbook-pdf` first.
+Then, when running `mdbook build`, the PDF will be created in `book/pdf`.

 ## GH Pages